Scott Trulock ATC, LAT

 Brandon graduated from Louisiana State University in 2012 with a Master’s in Kinesiology, where he worked as a Graduate Assistant with the LSU Football Team and the Men’s and Women’s Swimming and Diving Team.
 Brandon received his Bachelor’s Degree in Athletic Training from Florida State University.
 As an undergrad, Brandon also worked a preseason internship with the New York Giants.

 Brandon is a native of Ft.
-Lauderdale, Fl.
+Lauderdale, FL.
 He and his wife, Katie, both attended and met at FSU.
-They now have a son, Gavin, born November of 2017.
+They have two children: son Gavin and daughter Harper

 Julia Giampaolo French MS, ATC, LAT, CSCS